mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

 - Pods: are run in nodes; a pod is the smallest deployment entity and can contain several containers.
 - Containers share the resources of the node and can communicate among themselves.
 - `Kubelet`: it is a process running on each node which communicates with the `kube-api-server`; it ensures that the pods are running.
 - Container runtime = Docker: it downloads the images and runs the containers.
-Usually Docker is employedm but there are others, too.
+Usually Docker is employed but there are other options, too.
 - `Kube-proxy`: it handles comms between pods, from within or outside.

 ### 3.2 Kubernetes Objects